joshuamschultz/enterprise-ai-resources/enterprise-ai-tools.md

 **⚡ What:** Managed service for building GenAI applications with foundation models

 **🎯 Use When:**
-- Need access to multiple FMs (Anthropic, Meta, Cohere, Mistral, Amazon Titan)
+- Access to multiple FMs (Anthropic, Meta, Cohere, Mistral, Amazon Titan)
-- Building production AI agents at scale with governance
+- Production AI agents at scale with governance
-- Require enterprise security, compliance, and private endpoints
+- Enterprise security, compliance, private endpoints
-- Want unified tool server for multi-agent applications
+- Unified tool server for multi-agent applications

 **💪 Why:**
 - **AgentCore (Preview 2025):** Runtime, Memory, Gateway for AI agents